- Available for 8mm, Super8 and 16mm film

 Why does it cost extra to digitize the sound on my reels?

 Sound transfer requires additional equipment, a secondary transfer, quality check of the sound sync and some light optimization work.
-This process is priced to break even, not make money.
+When we transfer films to DVD that have sound, this additional process is priced to break even, not make money.
 Sound is found on ~6% of the film reels we see, and clients often are unaware that sound was on their reels.
 As such, we’ve priced this service at the minimum level so that we can avoid unpleasant surprises all around while ultimately preserving the memories.

 What sort of files do I get?

 Your 8mm and 16mm films are exported in .mp4 files in the h264 codec.
 This format is the gold standard in the industry due to Mac and PC compatibility, ease of editing in common software, and high quality video quality in a space efficient file (~1.6GB per hour of footage).
-All that said, if you are a film editor and would like alternative file types, such as larger .avi files, you can let us know and we can accommodate most requests.
+All that said, if you are a film editor and would like alternative file types when converting film to digital, such as larger .avi files, you can let us know and we can accommodate most requests.

 Do you offer bulk discounts and handle very large projects?

 We do.
-EverPresent is uniquely suited to handle large projects.
-We have over 60 professionals on staff and hundreds of pieces of unique digitizing equipment.
+EverPresent is uniquely suited to handle large projects involving the transfer of film to digital.
+We have extensive resources, including over 60 professionals on staff and hundreds of pieces of unique digitizing equipment.
 We recently digitized over 200,000 feet of film for a football team!
 When you contact us, please alert us to the size of your project and your specifications, and we’re happy to provide a custom proposal with an appropriate discount.
 Please be advised that there is only so far a bulk discount can go.
 Large projects don’t allow us to speed up the digitizing process.
 So while a large order creates some efficiencies that we are happy to pass on in a bulk discount, those efficiencies only go so far.

 Do you improve the film?

 Yes.
-Our process can optimize contrast, perform degraining and stabilize wobbly footage.
+Our process of transferring film to DVD can optimize contrast, perform degraining and stabilize wobbly footage.
 That said, deeper film restoration, such as frame-by-frame edits to color saturation or to remove scratches in the film, is a different beast.
-If you have needs in this area, let us know and we can provide a quote or recommend a specialist.
+If you have needs in this area, let us know and we can provide a quote or recommend a specialist with this ability.
 Be advised that advanced film restoration will cost many multiples of the cost of the initial film digitizing fees.

 Are there any film formats you do not digitize?

-Our bread and butter is regular silent 8mm film, regular 8mm film with sound, silent Super8, Super8 with sound, silent 16mm, 16mm with magnetic sound and 16mm with optical sound.
+Our most popular formats are regular silent 8mm film, regular 8mm film with sound, silent Super8, Super8 with sound, silent 16mm, 16mm with magnetic sound and 16mm with optical sound.
 The one format we don’t specialize in is the large format 35mm movie film.
-These films are best handled by Hollywood oriented film houses and we’re happy to make a referral.
+This is because these films are best handled by Hollywood oriented film houses that have a history of working with this format.
+However, we’re happy to make a referral.

 The Technical Fine Print